History

 too hard on the rotor can break the plastic C-clip that holds the upper

-try hammering DOWN with a screwdriver or chisel and break it into pieces
+try tapping DOWN with a screwdriver or chisel and break it into pieces

 to get it off the shaft.